wrightmat/dnd-eberron/adventures/C04 The Nature of Magic.md

 #### Act 2

 * Everything that happens after the PCs are transported to Khorvaire is the second act.
+This act is marked by the players being teleported to Khorvaire.
+None of the PCs can use any magical spells or magic items (although the world around them seems largely normal) until they investigate and address that school of magic (in the appropriate adventure, as outlined below).
+They encounter a local scholar who reveals that, while no widespread calamities have occurred yet, magic has started behaving strangely in subtle ways.
+* The act is structured as a sort of mystery, with five schools of magic being clued as options during each section of the act (separated by plot point funnels).
+Each node has at least three clues that lead to other adventure nodes as well as the plot point.
+Ideally, the PCs  will be motivated enough by wanting to get their magic back to visit all of the clued areas, but this should be treated as an open world.
+The node in the center has the most clues pointing to it (5), and therefore is the most likely location for the PCs to move toward.
+The nodes on the outside have the least number of clues (3).
+So the center node should be the school that the most PCs are connected to, and will want to address first (thereby further increasing the chances they find each other quickly).
+	* The starting locations, upon landing in Khorvaire, are the first nodes with at least three clues pointing to at least two other locations.
+So no matter where the PCs land, they'll have options on where to go next (and have a good chance of meeting up in the second group of nodes).
+	* The first group of five schools should be the locations in central Khorvaire.
+	* The second group of five schools should be the location in outer Khorvaire and other continents.
+	* The final three schools are all on Argonnesson, and will need to be tackled roughly sequentially before taking on the finale.
+* Malakar and his Oriq, in collaboration with House Tarkanan, are trying to wipe out the different schools of magic by eliminating any master of that school (usually by going back in time and eliminating them from the timeline), or disrupting the education of it through the major academic organization.
+At each nexus, a dragonshard is found somewhere nearby, embedded in the ground (with a very high Arcana check revealing that it appears to function to channel magic).
+	* [[2-02  Abjuration]]: Morgrave University in Sharn, and a city-rampaging combat adventure.
+	* [[2-03  Enchantment]]: A small town in Aundair, and memories modified leading to alternative lives lived.
+	* [[2-04  Evocation]]: Rekkenmark Academy in Karrnath, and ???
+	* [[2-05  Divination]]: The Citadel in Wroat, the King's Dark Lanterns (and Wands), and a pre-cog arrest mystery.
+	* [[2-06  Transmutation]]: Mordain the Fleshweaver (Mordain's Hall in Droaam), and a time travel adventure.
+	* [[2-07  Conjuration]]: Greenheart in the Eldeen Reaches, Oalian, and a dungeon crawl inside of a living tree.
+	* [[2-08  Illusion]]: Pylas Pyrial in Zilargo/Thelanis, The Prince of Frost, and a court intrigue adventure.
+	* [[2-09  Necromancy]]: The jungles of Xen'drik, and a necromantic war between two factions.
+	* [[2-10  Artifice]]: Lord of Blades, The Mournland, and ???
+	* [[2-11  Psionics]]: Adar in Sarlona, and ???

 * **First Pinch Point**: Some evidence that magic is being drained from the world.
 As a wide magic world, this may show in the form of basic spells like *[[prestidigitation]]*, that's used everywhere for lots of things, have stopped working.
 This may occur any time after 1st adventure is completed.
 * **Second Plot Point (Midpoint)**: Clear and dramatic demonstration of there being less magic in the world.
-Magical disaster(s) that serve as key moments of tension - which may include any of these depending on where they players are at this time.
-Any of these may occur after the 4th adventure is completed.
+Magical disaster(s) that serve as key moments of tension - which may include any of these depending on where they players are at this time (after completion of the first five adventures).
 	* Towers in Sharn fall from the sky, killing hundreds and sowing chaos.
 	* Airships lose control as their elemental rings fail, crashing to the ground.
 	* Planar manifest zones destabilize, releasing dangerous energy and creatures.